MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 - Document root for public files
 - Document root for private files

-> These are not the same credentials you use to log in to Reclaim or to the site itself.
+> This assumes that you are migrating within the same hosting environment.
+If you are changing hosting providers or hosting environments please contact [support@mukurtu.org](mailto:support@mukurtu.org).

 ## Finding database credentials for Reclaim Hosted sites